Food Waste is a HUGE issue.

 Australians throw out the equivalent of 1 in every 5 bags of groceries they buy.
 Food waste fills up our landfill creating greenhouse gases which are bad for the environment.
 Fighting food waste is EASY.
 By making a few simple changes you can save money and help save the planet.
 For more info see here.

 1. Only buy what you need

 Reducing your food waste starts before you go to the shops.
-Try and plan your meals around the things you already have in the pantry, fridge and freezers.
+Try and plan your meals around the things you already have in the pantry, fridge and freezer.
 Then make a list of what you need, this will help stop you from buying things you don’t need.

 2. Store your food correctly

 By storing food correctly, you can cut down on waste.